Delegate offers in Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Delegation makes it easier to reach and manage more users that you can do by yourself, as shown in the following illustration.
+Delegation makes it easier to reach and manage more users than you can do by yourself, as shown in the following figure:

 With delegation, the delegated provider manages an offer (delegated offer) and end customers obtain subscriptions under that offer without involvement from the system administrator.